neondatabase/neon/docs/core_changes.md

 I think it would make sense to be more explicit about that in PostgreSQL too.
 So extract these changes to a patch and post to pgsql-hackers.

+Perhaps we could deduce that an unlogged index build has started when we see a page being evicted with zero LSN.
+How to be sure it's an unlogged index build rather than a bug?
+Currently we have a check for that and PANIC if we see page with zero LSN being evicted.
+And how do we detect when the index build has finished?
+See https://github.com/neondatabase/neon/pull/7440 for an attempt at that.

 ## Track last-written page LSN